 Private mortgage lenders are more interested in your property’s value than your credit score, which is why it’s easier to get approved faster.
 They also require less documentation, which speeds up the whole process.

-Most loans from private mortgage lenders are short-term and interest-only, which means you don’t have to pay on the principal.
+Most loans from private mortgage lenders are short-term and interest-only, which means you don’t have to pay the principal.
 Let’s look at the pros and cons of going with a private mortgage lender.

 Private Mortgage Lender Pros